vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 Although van Buitenen takes sattva  here in the first meaning, he observes that there is no real difference between the first and the second meaning: ‘In these early forms of Sāṁkhya creation does not necessarily start from a higher principle than the buddhi, e.g., avyakta, pradhāna  or prakr̥ ti, but from the buddhi  itself; nor has the ahaṁkāra

 yet taken over the evolutionary functions of the buddhi.
-As the buddhisattva  is indeed creation and thus the ‘material’ counterpart of the unaffected kṣetraj˜
+As the buddhisattva  is indeed creation and thus the ‘material’ counterpart of the unaffected kṣetrajña’ \(1957b, 96–97\).

-na’ \(1957b, 96–97\).

 Cf. also Johnston 1937, 50–51.